JXLiu-AI/KPL/README.md

-# KPL: Knowledge-enhanced Proxy Learning for Training-Free Medical Image Classification
+# KPL: Training-Free Medical Knowledge Mining of Vision-Language Models

-This repository contains the official implementation of the paper "KPL: Knowledge-enhanced Proxy Learning for Training-Free Medical Image Classification".
+This repository contains the official implementation of the paper "KPL: Training-Free Medical Knowledge Mining of Vision-Language Models".

 ## Introduction